qiz-li/lovelace-soft-ui/README.md

 Then for it to pop-up when you are holding a button.

-Add the following to any button-card config:
+Add the following to the button-card config of the entity you want to hold to get the remote:

 ``` markdown
 hold_action: